 3. IoT sensors enable digital transformation in farming

-Animal agriculture, land degradation, and water shortage are causes and symptoms of environmental breakdown.
+Animal agriculture, land degradation, and water shortages are causes and symptoms of environmental breakdown.
 Industrial farming rapidly depletes our natural resources.
 Many countermeasures are currently being engaged, with IoT monitoring at its core.

-Vertical farming gains much traction these days since it effectively eliminates land degradation and freshwater pollution.
+Vertical farming is gaining much traction these days since it effectively eliminates land degradation and freshwater pollution.
 Indoor farms recycle all water and cultivate nutritious plants without pesticides, and they do it through strict IoT monitoring.

 Vertical farms are brimful of wireless sensors.
 They monitor temperature, humidity, soil moisture, etc. Computers and smartphone apps control the entire operation.
 However, v-farms cannot combat all the damage done by traditional agriculture.